dougsweetser/Q/docs/QM/BellsFuture.md

 ![](../images/QM/BellsFuture/Bells_future_QM_Newton.jpg)

-Space is abosulte.
+Space is absolute.
 Time is absolute.
 There is no way in Newtonian physics to rotate space into time.
 This is the physics we experience everyday.